dacodekid/dacodekid.com/content/gist/business-analysis/tools-techniques/affinity-diagram.md

 Explanation: In identifying design options, Affinity Diagrams are used to organize user stories, features, or requirements into groups, assisting in the decision-making process when multiple design options are being considered.

 Question: What is a common method used in workshops for creating an Affinity Diagram?
-A: Using complex statistical analysis
+A: Using complex statistical analysis software
-B: Implementing a standard Gantt chart
+B: Implementing a standard Gantt chart for project management
 C: Using physical sticky notes for interactive collaboration
-D: Conducting formal corporate board meetings
+D: Conducting formal corporate board meetings with stakeholders
 Answer: C
 Explanation: A common and interactive method used in workshops for creating an Affinity Diagram is using physical sticky notes.
 Each idea or piece of data is written on a sticky note, and participants group them into themes by sticking them on a wall or board.

 Question: Which of the following is NOT a typical representation method for an Affinity Diagram?
-A: Digital Tools like Miro or Lucidspark
+A: Digital Tools like Miro or Lucidspark for creating digital cards
 B: Physical Sticky Notes during collaborative sessions
 C: Hierarchical Diagrams to show structured relationships
 D: A detailed financial ledger documenting expenses